alejandroliu/0ink.net/src/content/posts/2024/2024-10-24-utterances.md

 - it is lightweight
 - makes use of the `issues` API, which at the moment should be more stable than the `discussions` API.
+- Has its own bot, so there is no need to embed javascript with an app ID/secret.

   [gh]: https://github.com/